mingwhy/mingwhy/README.md

 - 🔭 I’m currently working on as a post-doc in UW
 - 🌱 I’m ...
 -->
-:smile: This is Ming, currently working as a post-doc in UW.
+:smile: This is Ming, currently working as a post-doc in HKUST.

-:four_leaf_clover: I like reading, coding, listening to podcast, exploring food, and watching movies~
+:four_leaf_clover: I like reading, coding, citywalk, listening to podcast, and watching movies~

 🔭 This year, I want to know more about neuroscience and astronomy.